ocean-tracking-network/node-manager-training/setup.md

 # Node Training Datasets

 We have created test datasets to use for this workshop.
-Each attendee has their own files, available at this link: [https://members.oceantrack.org/data/repository/fntp/nmt-files/](https://members.oceantrack.org/data/repository/fntp/nmt-files/)
+Each attendee has their own files, available at this link: [http://129.173.48.161/data/repository/node_training/node-training-files-1](http://129.173.48.161/data/repository/node_training/node-training-files-1)

 Please find the folder with your name and download.
-Save these somewhere on your computer, and **UNZIP** all files.
+Save these somewhere safe on your computer, and **UNZIP** all files.
 {% include links.md %}